truenas/middleware/docs/userguide/index.rst

 Descriptions of the configurable options can be found in Rsync Modules.

-To finish the configuration, start the rsync service on *PULL* in Services → Control Services.
+To finish the configuration, start the rsync service on *PULL* in :menuselection:`Services --> Control Services`.
 If the rsync is successful, the contents of
 */mnt/local/images/* will be mirrored to */mnt/remote/images/*.